On this tropical beach, one hot summer day

 They will then disappear to where gulls go at night.

-But with a new dawn; I will greet them once more:
+And with a new morning; I will greet them once more:

 On their way to those landfills, from their home at the shore.